lorenzoridolfi9/Japanese-newspapers-classification/README.md

 Regarding deep learning models, the following were tested:
 - **GRU**: Special Recurrent Neural Network that uses memory gates to store the most important information

-- **LSTM** : Long-Short-Term-Memory, type of neural network equipped with long-term memory
+- **LSTM**: Long-Short-Term-Memory, type of neural network equipped with long-term memory

 In summary, the results are good and better than the machine learning approach, in particular:
 - GRU reaches 0.53 accuracy in the train set, 0.57 in the validation set and 0.57 in the test set, with 6 epochs, 3 layers, 64 neurons for the first two layers and 23 in the last layer.

--LSTM reaches 0.70 accuracy in the train set, 0.60 in the validation set and 0.60 in the test set, with 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.
+- LSTM reaches 0.70 accuracy in the train set, 0.60 in the validation set and 0.60 in the test set, with 10 epochs, 3 layers, 128 neurons for the first two layers and 23 in the last layer.

 Some suggestions 💡